TillerBurr/tillerburr.github.io/content/posts/first-post.md

 I live in Wisconsin.
 I have a wonderful wife and 4 kids (8 and under).
 I love learning, solving problems and just having my mind challenged.
 My current position is Data Science Engineer.
-I do about 50% Data Science ane 50% Software Engineering.
+I do about 50% Data Science and 50% Software Engineering.

 I have a PhD in Math with a Statistics Concentration.
 Statistics is a really cool field that takes a small subset of a population and find useful information about the